Architecture has a racist past. These artists radically reimagined it

 “We asked, what is it about the tools of architecture, the ways one draws or makes models or works full scale, that can be used to imagine other possible futures, but also as tools of interrogating the past,” Wilson says.
 “I think that really set up this interesting and rich and fertile ground for the people we did invite to participate in the show to really work within.”

-The exhibition features works by artists, architects and designers, including Amanda Williams, Walter J. Hood and Olalekan Jeyifous.
+The exhibition features works by artists, architects, and designers, including Amanda Williams, Walter J. Hood, and Olalekan Jeyifous.
 They touch on a wide range of subjects, from the formation of Black towns during the Reconstruction era to the creation of transportation networks in the Jim Crow South to the emergence of the Black Panther Party amid the urban renewal of the late 1960s.
 In addition to paintings and sculptural works, the exhibition includes models, speculative designs, maps and architectural renderings focused on 10 cities across the U.S.

 One piece, a large flower-shaped “textile antenna” by artist Felecia Davis, is hung from the ceiling, and its woven cones transmit the sounds of individuals in the gallery.
 Inspired by the demolition of a Black neighborhood in Pittsburgh to make way for a civic center project that itself was later demolished, the piece highlights the importance of communication and participation in the process of urban change.